 The vampire bat.
 The stuff of legends.
-Contrary to the mythical tales of Dracula, these flying mammals cannot transform into the dreaded undead humans.
+Contrary to the mythical tales of Dracula, these flying mammals cannot transform into the dreaded undead.
 But they do feed on blood as their meal.
 They can be found from the southern United States, to Mexico, Central America, and through most of South America.
 Due to their numbers, they are listed as Lest Concern by the IUCN.

 First the Stats…

 Scientific Name: Desmodus rotundus

 1.)
 The vampire bats like most other bats, are nocturnal (active at night).

 3.)
 A vampire bat will use its sharp front teeth to make a small wound and then lap up the blood dripping from the open wound.
 Their victim has no idea the bat is even there, as special anesthetic spit numbs the area and has an anticoagulant that keeps blood flowing!